 Hanne Van Dyck is a multidisciplinary artist based in Brussels, Belgium.
-Her practice reflects on liminal spaces and rituals addressing the non-duality of nature and culture, human and spirit world.
+Her work explores liminal spaces and rituals that address the interconnectedness of nature and culture, as well as the human and spirit world.
 Van Dyck explores states of isolation, dislocation, and trance, as breeding ground for her work.
-Using traveling as a working method, Van Dyck allows deep spaces of reflection when translating her experiences and research into mixed-media installations, text-based performances, videos, and publications, often collaborating with other artists, dancers, anthropologists.
+Using traveling as a working method, she allows for deep spaces of reflection, translating her experiences and research into mixed-media installations, text-based performances, videos, and publications, often collaborating with other artists, dancers, and anthropologists.
 She is the founder of JUJlab, a laboratory for intimate interdisciplinary exchange and reflection in Marrakech.